levinas/cray-parallel/README.md

   > for i in {1..60}; do echo "echo \$i; sleep 60"; done | cpar -t 8 -j 5 -n 10 3:00 test

-    This pipeline will launch 2 qsub jobs using a total of 10 nodes (240 cores).
-    Each aprun line will execute (24/8=) 3 commands on the same node.
-    Each qsub job will use 5 nodes with (60/10*5/3=) 10 aprun lines.
-    This means each node will be mapped to 2 aprun lines and thus 2 minutes.
-    Given the qsub overhead, our 3-minute-long qsub jobs may be adequate.
+    The first part of this pipe tries to launch 60 jobs each sleeping for one minute.
+With "-c 5", we parallelize it by launching qsub jobs each using 5 nodes.
+The "-t 8" specifies 8 cores to be allocated for each command; thus, on a machine with 24-core nodes, each aprun line will execute (24/8=) 3 commands on the same node.
+This means our 5-node qsub can handle at least (5*3=) 15 commands.
+Since we are allowed to use as many as 10 nodes (-n), we will submit two such qsubs, which gives us a throughput of 30 commands in one iteration.
+The cpar tool will thus instruct each qsub to have two iterations (10 aprun lines).
+The completion time is thus 2 * 60 seconds plus overhead.
+Our 3-minute allocation should be sufficient.

   > find /path/to/query -name *.fasta | parallel --dry-run blastall -a 6 -p blastp -d /NR/nr -i {} | cpar -t 6 1:00:00 output